COVID-19 – Unfair Dismissal and Constructive Dismissal

-The COVID-19 strain of this deadly virus has in a matter of weeks ravaged and ripped through the global fabric of our society, affecting people in all walks of life resulting in thousands of jobs losses.
+COVID-19 has ravaged and ripped through the global fabric of our society, affecting people in all walks of life resulting in thousands of jobs losses.

-Many employees will now find their jobs threatened as employers can no longer afford to maintain them when they are not ‘ open for business’.
+Many employees have found their jobs threatened as employers can no longer afford to maintain them when they are not ‘ open for business’

-The usual time limit for issuing a tribunal claim for unfair or constructive dismissal is 3 months less one day from the termination of employment, or other event giving rise to a claim, for example, the last act of discrimination.
+The usual time limit for issuing a tribunal claim for unfair dismissal or constructive dismissal is three months less one day from the termination of employment, or other event giving rise to a claim, for example, the last act of discrimination.

 How long does an employer need to have worked before a claim can be made?

-A claim for unfair or constructive dismissal cannot be brought in the absence of at least 2 years service, but an employee may be able to bring a wrongful dismissal claim.
+A claim for unfair or constructive dismissal cannot be brought in the absence of at least two years service, but an employee may be able to bring a wrongful dismissal claim.

 What is unfair dismissal?

-A dismissal in its simplest form is unfair when the employment contract is terminated at a time when the employer did not have a fair reason to do so.
+Unfair dismissal UK is when an employment contract is terminated unfairly at a time when the employer did not have a fair reason to do so.
 It can also be unfair if the employer did have a fair reason but unfortunately handled the employee’s dismissal using the wrong procedure or no procedure whatsoever.

 A real risk of an employment tribunal hearing at the present time

-As life in Britain adapts to the Government’s recently announced lockdown, and with so much uncertainty created by constantly new scenarios, there has never been a time like the present, when employers concerned with mere survivals, have not been fully compliant with employees rights, resulting in a barrage of cases in the tribunal against them.
+As life in Britain adapts to COVID-19, and with so much uncertainty created by constantly new scenarios, there has never been a time like the present, when employers concerned with mere survivals, have not been fully compliant with employees rights, resulting in a barrage of cases in the tribunal against them.

 There is, of course, no financial impediment restricting employees to take legal measures to protect themselves, as there is no tribunal fee for them to pay when taking their employers to court.
 They are therefore more likely now than ever to take legal action against their employers.